North Tarawa: History

 Tarawa was governed as one island, under a king, until Colonial times.
 The colonial administrative centre of Kiribati was originally located at Taratai in North Tarawa (where the last king used to live).
 The administrative centre was later moved to South Tarawa, which remains the capital of Kiribati to this day.
 The decision to locate the Government on South Tarawa led to many changes; the lifestyle on South Tarawa is now almost urban, while lifestyles on North Tarawa remain based in traditional, subsistence culture.

 In the early 1970s, a boat constructed at Taratai village was sailed to Fiji using traditional navigation techniques, as part of a project led by James Siers to demonstrate that Pacific seafarers were capable of making deliberate voyages of exploration in ancient times.

 Economy

 In North Tarawa, the subsistence lifestyle practiced throughout the Gilbert Islands coexists with a more market economy based on trade with neighboring South Tarawa.
 Only 16% of the workforce are in paid employment, but a further 17% earn cash from market oriented activities.
 There is a strong trade in local food, building materials and other items from North Tarawa, which are sold for cash in markets and on the streets of South Tarawa.

 Education

 Aratokotoko Primary School is in North Tarawa.
 The Japanese government funded the construction of four classrooms there, spending $95,004.00 U.S. dollars (about $92,505.00 Australian dollars).

+Education in Kiribati is free and compulsory for ages 6 to 13.
+Primary education includes the first seven years: classes one to six.
+The 110 government-funded primary schools throughout the islands enroll 17,594 students (approximately 49 percent female) and employ 727 teachers (approximately 62 percent female).
+In 1997, some 75 students were retained in a primary grade because of inadequate academic performance.
+Educational attainment in Kiribati is largely restricted to the primary level; this is principally the result of a lack of availability and cost of secondary and tertiary schools on the islands.

 Currently there is one Christian senior high, Immaculate Heart College.